 Virginia’s Eastern Shore is a living textbook waiting to be opened.
-VCR’s education program aims to connect public school students in Accomack and Northampton Counties to the natural world through experiential field trips.
+The Volgenau Virginia Coast Reserve's (VVCR) education program aims to connect students and educators in Accomack and Northampton Counties to the natural world through experiential field trips and professional development opportunities.

 Studies have shown that repeated field experiences have a measurable impact on student performance.
 That’s why we’ve made it our goal for every student on the Eastern Shore to have multiple opportunities during elementary, middle and high school to visit the reserve, especially those who may not even realize how many incredible things they can find right in their own backyard.

 Active since 2018, the curriculum-based trips have been designed for 5th, 7th and 10th grade students.
 Students have an opportunity for hands-on learning in different Eastern Shore ecosystems.
 5th graders visit the historic 1250-acre Brownsville Preserve, while 7th graders examine the seaside tidal creeks via kayak.
 The 10th grade field trips include a boat trip across the coastal bays to VVCR’s Parramore Island, where students practice scientific data collection and analysis and learn about barrier island dynamics.

 All grade levels learn about native plant and animal species and practice data collection using a variety of scientific techniques and equipment in the field.

 The field experiences were collaboratively designed with local educators through participatory workshops to ensure they are aligned with Virginia’s Standards of Learning (SOLs).
 The field trips are intended to enhance curriculum and make real-world connections with activities and learning points in the classroom.
 Seeing an American oystercatcher or a harbor seal and even being on a boat—a first for many students—become lasting memories.